-Most importantly, educators will be expected to use their knowledge of these topics as they provide Early StepsSM assessment and intervention for at least one beginning reader.
-Each participant will receive coaching, observation, and feedback throughout the practicum.
+Most importantly, educators will be expected to use their knowledge of these topics as they provide Early StepsSM assessment and intervention for a small group of beginning readers.
+Each participant will receive feedback and coaching throughout the practicum.

 Textbooks & Materials